-- To present to Members the Prudential Indicators, Treasury Management Strategy, Investment Strategy and Minimum Revenue Provision (MRP) Policy for 2015/16. - This report was presented to the Audit Committee on the 26 January 2015 so they could review the contents before submission to the Fire Authority.
-Members were provided with information on Repos (Reverse Repurchase Agreements) which following advice from the Treasury Consultants had been added to the list of counterparties for investment purposes.
-Members agreed that Repos should not be added to the list at this time and required a further report as to costs and whether Conwy County Borough Council had approved them for use before it would consider adding them to the list.
+- To present to Members the Prudential Indicators, Treasury Management Strategy, Investment Strategy and Minimum Revenue Provision (MRP) Policy for 2016/17. - This report was presented to the Audit Committee on the 25 January 2016 so they could review the contents before submission to the Fire Authority.
+Repos (Reverse Repurchase Agreements) had been added to the list of counterparties for investment purposes following advice from the Treasury Consultants.
+Members expressed concern over the use of Repos and would recommend that they should not be used at this time until feedback has been provided with regards their use by Conwy County Borough Council.
 The Audit Committee had no further observations or could find any major risks in the report and would recommend it be approved by the Authority.